Fundamental concepts for content management in Configuration Manager

 Used by clients to connect to a distribution point and access content.
 By default, the computer account is tried first.

 This account is also used by pull-distribution points to download content from a source distribution point in a remote forest.

-Starting in version 1806, some scenarios no longer require a network access account.
+Some scenarios no longer require a network access account.
 You can enable the site to use Enhanced HTTP with Azure Active Directory authentication.

 For more information, see Network access account.

 By default, Configuration Manager grants access to content on a distribution point to the generic access accounts Users and Administrators.
 However, you can configure additional permissions to restrict access.

 Bandwidth throttling and scheduling